toutyfrag/Numiko-JumPlink-Tech-Test/README.md

 ## Features

 - Navbar is pinned while scrolling the Jumplink Element
-- NavBar title dinamicaly change when new container hit top of viewport
+- NavBar title dynamically changes when a new container hits the top of the viewport
-- Navbar expand and reveal a set of hyperlinks which will scroll to the selected container
+- Navbar expands and reveals a set of hyperlinks which will scroll to the selected container
-- Aria dinamicaly change when the Nav is expanded or not
+- Aria dynamically changes when the Nav is expanded or not

 ## Link